 Slide notes list the CPU generations required for running VMware vSphere® ESXi™:

 Besides being out of date, this description is logically a nonsense: "Nehalem" is only one of the various Intel microarchitecture names and is a Xeon processor anyway, where "Xeon" is the Intel brand name for multi-socket-capable processors.
-Hence, mentioning "Intel Nehalem" as opposed to or an alternative to "Intel Xeon" is lexically a nonsense.1.
-Info:
+Hence, mentioning "Intel Nehalem" as opposed to or an alternative to "Intel Xeon" is lexically a nonsense.

 VMware Compatibility Guide.

 When listing some of the configuration maximums for a host, slide notes state:

 The server can have up to 160 logical CPUs (cores or hyperthreads) and can support up to 512 virtual CPUs per host.

 The new configuration maximum for virtual CPUs per host is 2048.
 The number shown in the slide notes is related to vSphere 4.x.